 In the upper levels, a lack of water independence may show up as a swimmer becoming easily exhausted and a preference for floundering, dog paddling, or treading sloppily instead of using learned techniques to reach the end of the lane.

-For students in upper levels, discourage bad habits such as stopping and walking where they can stand or holding the lane line.
+For swimmers in upper levels, discourage bad habits such as stopping and walking where they can stand or holding the lane line.
 Practice pushing off the wall in a streamline position instead of walking a few steps, or hopping before starting to swim.
 Practice strong finishes all the way to the wall instead of coming up and walking.